Soldiers at USAG Bavaria receive new food-service choice

 |0

-This work, Soldiers at USAG Bavaria receive new food-service choice [Image 4 of 4], by SGT Daniel Yeadon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers at USAG Bavaria receive new food-service choice, by SGT Daniel Yeadon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT